asmagin/Cake.Sitecore/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/tjmhfjucua3xko9q?svg=true)](https://ci.appveyor.com/project/asmagin/cake-sitecore)

 ## Release notes
+# v.1.0.14
+Fixed issue with wrong assembly version generation.
+Removed build number from assemsbly version and make it 0 by default.
+Otherwise it breaks reference for the nuget packages generated for the same {Major}.{Minor}.{Patch} version

 # v.1.0.8
 Added new parameter Sitecore.Parameters.TestsFailImmediately with default boolean value = true.
 In case of failed unit tests parameter Sitecore.Parameters.TestsFailImmediately controls if tasks Sitecore.Tasks.RunServerUnitTestsTaskName and Sitecore.Tasks.RunClientUnitTestsTaskName should fail immediately or not.
 Otherwise if Sitecore.Parameters.TestsFailImmediately = false unit test execution will throw an exception in the task Sitecore.Tasks.MergeCoverageReportsTaskName.